 Just like you monitor review sites like Yelp or Google Reviews for your business, you should also monitor hiring review sites like Glassdoor and Indeed.
 Why?
 These sites have a lot of what Google calls "authority" so they tend to rank highly for your branded keywords.
 It's important to keep the strength and authority of websites in mind when improving your company's online reputation because only those with real strength with be highly visible when job seekers are researching your company.

 The first step is to set up a complete profile.
 Here’s a look at Apple’s Glassdoor profile.
-Their company profile includes overview information about the company, and it proudly displays their awards as a best place to work for the past 12 years.
+Their company profile includes overview information about the company, and it proudly displays their awards as the best place to work for the past 12 years.

-Scroll further down and you’ll see reviews on both the company and the hiring process specifically.
+Scroll further down, and you’ll see reviews on both the company and the hiring process specifically.